felipesere/advisorex/README.md

 [![Coverage Status](https://coveralls.io/repos/github/felipesere/advisorex/badge.svg?branch=master)](https://coveralls.io/github/felipesere/advisorex?branch=master)

 This little app sprung to life as an attempt to improve upon the current peer-feedback process.
-The main point is to provide valuable insight by giving advice and avoiding generic feedback.
+The main point is to provide valuable insight by _giving advice_ and avoiding _generic feedback_.

 Advisor allows you to create a form from a catalogue of questions and lets you direct that form to specific people.
 This makes the insights more targeted to your current situation.